guanxiangwenyyds/presto_test/README.md

 ## Data preparation
 The code already contains the processed dataset as well as the labels and this step can be skipped.

-If you want to run the code for dataset processing:
+If you still want to run the code for dataset processing:
 ```bash
 python dataset_process.py
 ```